 The scintillator system consisted of horizontal and vertical layers of counters filled with a mixture of mineral oil (96.4%), pseudocumene (3.6%) and wavelength shifters (2.88 g/l).
-The counters had an active volume of $11.2 \times 0.73 \times 0.19 \ m^3$ in the horizontal planes and $11.1 \times 0.22 \times 0.46 \ m^3$ in the vertical planes.
+The counters had an active volume of $11.2 \times 0.73 \times 0.19 \,\mathrm{m}^3$ in the horizontal planes and $11.1 \times 0.22 \times 0.46 \,\mathrm{m}^3$ in the vertical planes.

 The total charge and the time of occurrence of the signals were measured at the two ends of each counter with two independent systems, the Energy Response Processor (ERP) and the Pulse Height Recorder and Synchronous Encoder (PHRASE).
-The analysis described in this paper are based on ERP data.
-Time and longitudinal position resolution for single muon in a counter were about 0.6 ns and 12 cm, respectively.
-The photomultiplier signal is split into a direct output and one attenuated by a factor 10, in order to be on-scale also for very large pulses.
+The analysis described in this paper is based on ERP data.
+The time and longitudinal position resolution for a single muon in a counter were about 0.6 ns and 12 cm, respectively.
+The photomultiplier signal is split into a direct output and one attenuated by a factor of 10, in order to be on-scale also for very large pulses.
 Two different thresholds are used for the timing of these two outputs.
 The redundancy of the time measurement helps to eliminate spurious effects.
 Each MACRO supermodule is connected to a dedicated independent ERP system.
 The timing between the ERP systems is insured by standard CAMAC TDC.
-Due to the random noise the possibility to have wrong times in the inter ERP TDCs is quite high and this is the main of the source of not gaussian tails in the time distributions for events interesting different supermodules.
+Due to the random noise the possibility to have wrong times in the inter ERP TDCs is quite high, and this is the main source of non-Gaussian tails in the time distributions for events interesting different supermodules.